Dallinger/Dallinger/docs/source/dummies_node.rst

                     new_vectors.append(Vector(origin=node, destination=self))
         return new_vectors

-OK, this function is a lot longer and more complicated than ``node.fail()``, but the first half is basically all a comment explaining what the function does.
-From that alone it should (hopefully) be quite clear what the function does: it joins nodes via vectors.
+OK, this function is a lot longer and more complicated than ``node.fail()``, but the first half is basically all a comment explaining what the function does: it joins Nodes via Vectors.
 But let's break it down bit by bit to see exactly how it does this:

 First note that the function takes two arguments: ``whom`` and ``direction`` (``self`` is always listed in python functions, so don't worry about it for now).
 ::